 Program Title and Requested Amount MVLA School-based Mental Health Counseling Program/ \$160,000 Grant Goal To provide mental health services to high school students in the Mountain View - Los Altos High School District.
 The services include crisis intervention, individualized therapy, group therapy, collateral therapy, check-ins, and case management services.
 The services will be provided at Mountain View High School and Los Altos High School during the school day.
 School-based mental health services are needed because mental health issues have widespread consequences for students including impeding a student's ability to access and to engage in school work, increasing the chance of engaging in high-risk behaviors, and inhibiting healthy relationships with peers and adults.
 Community Need Students with mental health issues have difficulty listening, learning, and making good choices.
 Left unattended, academic progress may be slowed or derailed, truancy may increase, and students may drop-out of school.
 Unattended mental health issues make it difficult for students to establish relationships and successfully transition to adulthood.
 Students with unattended mental health issues are at greater risk of suicide.
 The district fulfills its responsibility of suicide prevention and mental health promotion through an array of on-site therapy resources (e.g., MVLA licensed therapists, Community Health Awareness Council (CHAC) interns, Children's Health Council interns (through School Linked Services and Preventative Early Intervention grants), a Stanford Psychiatric Fellow Consult, and the Lucille Packard Health Van.
 As appropriate, therapists refer students to outside providers.
 Nevertheless, hundreds of students' mental health needs continue to be unmet.
-This grant partially funds two licensed therapists or these students, many of whom are students of color from families with significant economic challenge who suffer from anxiety/depression, are having suicidal thoughts, and are at risk of academic failure or not completing high school.
+This grant partially funds two licensed therapists for these students, many of whom are students of color from families with significant economic challenge who suffer from anxiety/depression, are having suicidal thoughts, and are at risk of academic failure or not completing high school.
 Mental health services are needed because mental health issues have widespread consequences for students: Mental health issues increase the chances that students will engage in risky behaviors.
-Mental health issues increase the chances that students will engage in risky behaviors.
-Mental health is important to successfully transition to adulthood.
-The ECHD therapists will utilize evidence-based programs and best practices including Cognitive Behavior Therapy; Brief Intervention Therapy; MVLAHSD suicide prevention, intervention, and postvention procedures; and, curriculum such as Break Free from Depression and Linehan's Dialectical Behavior Therapy (DBT) skills workbook for adolescents 1-7.
-Sources: 1.
-Suicide is the 2nd leading cause of death among 10-24 year-olds https://www.nimh.nih.gov/health/statistics/major-depression.shtml).
+Mental health issues make it difficult to establish healthy relationships.
+Mental health is mortant to successfully transition to adulthood.
+The ECHD therapists will utilize evidence-based programs and best practices including Cognitive Behavior Therapy; Brief Intervention Therapy; MVLAHSD suicide prevention, intervention, and postvention procedures; and, curriculum such as Break Free from Depression and Linehan's Dialectical Behavior Therapy (DBT) skills workbook for adolescents1-7.
+Sources: